Conjunction for Class 9

 → For: Maria studied diligently for her exams, and her efforts paid off when she achieved the highest score in the class.

-→ And: He worked hard on his project because he wanted to impress his teacher and he succeeded in earning the highest grade in the class.
+→ And: Jack worked hard on his project because he wanted to impress his boss and he succeeded as well.

 → Nor: The team neither underestimated their opponent's skills nor overestimated their abilities during the intense competition.

-→ But: James had a hectic schedule, but he managed to complete all his assignments and attend every extracurricular activity with enthusiasm.
+→ But: James had a hectic schedule, but he managed to complete all his assignments on time.

 → Or: Daniel would rather have a science book or sci-fi than a mystery.

-→ Yet: The weather was unpredictable, yet the hikers continued their journey through the challenging terrain without hesitation.
+→ Yet: The weather was unpredictable, yet the tourists continued their journey.

 2. Subordinate Conjunctions